Open Wed–Sun, 9 am–4 pm • Free Thur nights, 4 pm–8 pm • Get museum tickets

 Expansion began again in 2005 when MCM acquired a $5 million, five-story building through the generosity of W. Jerome Frautschi.
 Renovation joined innovation with a $10 million capital campaign highlighting recycled materials, local builders, and a rooftop garden.
 Through these efforts, MCM has become a national leader in museum practices.

-Our Hamilton Street facility opened its doors in August 2010, serving a bigger audience in a learning playground emphasizing art, science, history, culture, health, and civic engagement.
+Our current Hamilton Street facility opened its doors in August 2010, serving a bigger audience in a learning playground emphasizing art, science, history, culture, health, and civic engagement.

 Madison Children’s Museum Facts